Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 This stone foundation has been repaired on the barn hill side, but the south side shows the split granite.
 It was very labour intensive to split the stone and we salvage the exceptional pieces.

 The timber in the floor system is either hand-hewn on one side or on two sides but not all four.
-We saw these timbers into 1 inch blanks and ship the blanks to various flooring mills to be made into antique wide plank flooring.
+We saw these antique timbers into 1 inch blanks and ship the blanks to various flooring mills to be made into antique wide plank flooring.

 The board in the floor system and the granary walls and ceiling are salvaged as well.
 This board is generally Hemlock or Pine.
 This board is also destined to make antique wide plank flooring.